Opera in South Korea: Localization stage

 During the localization phase South Korea began to create opera works suitable for the tastes of local audiences, which incorporated traditional Korean musical elements.
 When Koreans first adopted the international opera tradition in the 1950 production of Chunhyang, they chose their own stories.
-Composer Hyun Ji-Myung used Western styles to compose music and orchestral orchestration and conducted opera performances himself.
+Composer Hyun Jae-myung used Western styles to compose music and orchestral orchestration and conducted opera performances himself.
 It can be said that everything is international except the subject matter.
 Of course, the costumes and sets are Korean.

 Prosperity stage

 Korean opera audiences prefer to see Carmen, La traviata, and La bohème, but the government has changed its strategy and promoted original operas.
 Even independent original opera creation plans.
 Now, many young composers and screenwriters are planning large-scale productions, funded by the government's Ministry of Culture, Sports and Tourism.
 More and more Koreans are beginning to enjoy opera and have more opportunities to watch and participate in opera performances.